Topological localisation and motility of active knots: Results

-\textit{Topology dependent persistent motion of active knots-} The relationship between activity and topology not only manifests through the reported conformational bias but also profoundly affects the dynamics of active knots.
+The relationship between activity and topology not only manifests through the reported conformational bias but also profoundly affects the dynamics of active knots.
 To probe this, we inspected the trajectories of the center of mass of the knot of various knot types for different intensities of activity.
 Figure~\ref{fig2}(a,b) displays representative trajectories for $5_1$ (torus) and $5_2$ (twist) knots at $\text{Pe}=20$ over equal time intervals.
-The torus knot $5_1$ exhibits greater directional persistence than the twist knot $5_2$, resulting in larger spatial displacement.
-This difference in motility persistence is characterized by the trajectory tangent correlation function (Fig.\ref{fig2}c) and its spatial decay (or persistence) length (Fig.\ref{fig2}d).
+The torus knot $5_1$ exhibits greater directional persistence than the twist knot $5_2$, resulting in larger spatial displacement, as quantified by the trajectory tangent correlation function (Fig.\ref{fig2}c) and its spatial decay (or persistence) length (Fig.\ref{fig2}d).
 Note that the direction of motion is lost over a longer interval of time as the activity increases.
 This effect varies quantitatively with knot type: torus knots exhibit significantly larger motility persistence than other topologies, and within the torus family, higher crossing numbers yield higher persistence.
 Notably, enhanced persistence does not reflect local bead dynamics—Fig.~\ref{fig2}d inset confirms that average bead velocity is topology-independent.
 The tangent-tangent correlation function further captures some features of the conformations of the knots: in tight knots (e.g., $5_2$ at $\text{Pe}=20$), it oscillates between parallel and antiparallel alignment, whereas it decays monotonically in all the other cases.

 Another remarkable feature of the dynamics of active knots is illustrated in Fig.~\ref{fig2}(e-f): the time it takes a bead (highlighted in red for $5_2$ at $\text{Pe}=20$) to traverse the knot is considerably shorter than the timescale over which the knot's shape itself changes significantly.
 Drawing an analogy with polymer reptation in melts~\cite{deGennes1971,Doi1978}, one can picture an active knot spinning within a knotted tube whose shape evolves slowly while its topology is preserved.
 This picture holds for all knots studied.